Jump to content

 Anti-Matter Rifle Gigantic/Fully Auto (lvl 6) 2d10* $28,080 / 2

-Please go to the Full Weapon List for a complete list of examples.
+Please go to the Full Weapon List for a larger list of examples.

 This page is dedicated to learning how to make weapons, ammo, grenades, and traps.
-The rules for customizing and crafting them can be found here.
-If you wish to simply pick from a list of weapons visit the Full Weapon List page.
+The rules for customizing and crafting them are available here.
+If you wish to simply pick from a list of weapons, visit the Full Weapon List page.
 Skip below to Ammunition for rules on ammo.
 Also skip below to Grenades and Traps.

 Buying a Weapon